-- 4.13 Two separate 10 minute intervals (in addition to meal breaks) shall be allowed to each employee on duty during each ordinary shift of 8 or 10 hours as the case may be.
-Subject to agreement between the employer and the employee, such intervals may alternatively be taken as one twenty minute interval, or by one ten minute interval with the employee allowed to proceed off duty ten minutes before the completion of the normal shift finishing time.
-Such interval(s) shall count as working time. - 4.14 (a) Clauses 4.11 and 4.12 shall not apply to an employee who, before going on night duty, is provided with a meal between 9.00 pm and 11.00 pm and who is allowed 2 intervals of 20 minutes each during the period of night duty but such intervals shall count as working time and shall be paid for as such.
+- 4.14 Two separate 10 minute intervals (in addition to meal breaks) shall be allowed to each employee on duty during each ordinary shift of 8 or 10 hours as the case may be.
+Subject to agreement between the employer and the employee, such intervals may alternatively be taken as one 20 minute interval, or by one 10 minute interval with the employee allowed to proceed off duty 10 minutes before the completion of the normal shift finishing time.
+Such interval(s) shall count as working time. - 4.15 Clauses 4.12 and 4.13 shall not apply to an employee who, before going on night duty, is provided with a meal between 9.00 pm and 11.00 pm and who is allowed 2 intervals of 20 minutes each during the period of night duty but such intervals shall count as working time and shall be paid for as such. - (e) Where an employee is required to change into a uniform or a specified type of garment at the employer's premises, they shall be allowed 10 minutes for such a purpose and such time shall be counted as working time and paid for as such.